luthraG/node-validate/README.md

 - **isUUID(str)** - check if the specified string is uuid(of specified version).
 - **isValidEmail(str)** - check if the string is a valid email address.
 - **isWhiteSpace(str)** - check if a string contains only whitespaces.
-- **startsWith(str, starts, position)** - check if a string/number starts with another string/number.
-Client can specify the position as well, where it will check for start.
+- **startsWith(str, starts, position, strict)** - check if a string/number/array starts with another string/number/array.<br />
+It accepts two optional parameters - position and strict.
+Client can specify the optional position value to tell where it will check for start.<br />
+The optional parameters strict, which is set to false by default, indicates whether number values should be converted to string or not while comparing
-- **endsWith(str, ends, position)** - check if a string/number ends with another string/number.
-Client can specify the position as well, where it will check for end.
+- **endsWith(str, ends, position, strict)** - check if a string/number/array ends with another string/number/array.<br />
+It accepts two optional parameters - position and strict.
+Client can specify the optional position value to tell where it will check for end.<br />
+The optional parameters strict, which is set to false by default, indicates whether number values should be converted to string or not while comparing

 ### Examples